 Preserving and Preparing the Organics

-1. To ensure that your dried and pressed flowers are ready for resin, please read a previous blog post that covers several great tutorials on How to Dry and Press Flowers to Embed into Resin.
+1. To ensure that your dried and pressed flowers are ready for resin, please read A Beginners Guide to Drying and Preparing Organics for Creating Resin Jewelry.
 The preparation of drying and pressing of your flowers is a critical step for avoiding bubbles in your resin.

 2. Some dried and pressed flowers will become totally translucent when exposed to resin.
 If you want to reduce your risk of this happening, you may want to get in the habit of spraying Castin’ Crafts Resin Spray on all your flowers before embedding them into resin.
 The resin spray is very fast drying, easy to apply and will seal your dried and pressed flowers nicely.

 Place dried and pressed flowers in a cardboard box with high sidewalls and head outside when it is time to spray.
 Spray the dried and pressed flowers on one side, then turn over and spray the other side.